msalemor/aksguideline/README.md

 - Provision the cluster with the Azure CLI as it provides more configuration options
 - Enable autoscaling of nodes
 - Deploy dev/test and prod to different clusters
+- Leverage namespaces to deploy to different environments

 ### Scalability and bursting